outdreamer/build-a-cure/docs/tasks/examples.md

     - organize these filters in a useful sorting structure (network, tree) can reduce the computations required to solve for a prediction function, such as:
     	- placing the most-reductive solution filter first, if the info required for that filter is already available
     	- placing a filter after another filter that generates/identifies the info required for the second filter

-# problem-solution format maps

-  - the problem is the solution in a different format, or a piece of the solution (problem being a sub-optimal state to optimize, or a difference that shouldnt occur, and the solution being a set of constraints forming boundaries, or an optimal structure to construct)
-    - filling problem
-      - missing info problem: the solution format is the complete structure
-      - optimization problem: the solution format is the variables/system organized to comply with/fulfill the metric to optimize
-      - aggregation problem: the solution format is the aggregation method to form a structure (like combining core functions to get a function for an intent)
-    - limit problem
-      - constraint problem: the solution format is the removal/invalidation of that constraint
-    - reduction/decomposition problem
-      - complexity reduction problem: the solution format is the set of variables that reduces complexity of the problem
-      - randomness reduction problem: the solution format is the set of variables that can replicate a semblance of randomness
-      - problematic structure: the solution format is reducing the structure (identifying variables & invalidating those variables)
-    - organization/mapping problem: the solution format is the set of relevant components in the right structure (positioning & connecting them)
-      - conflict problem: the solution format is positioning the conflicting problematic vectors so they dont intersect
-      - balancing problem: the solution format is the distribution of resources nearest to a balanced state (subset of matching problem, by matching distribution across positions)
-      - combination problem: the solution format is the set of components in a combination structure that doesnt contradict combination rules (components fit together, like 'finding a system where a function can execute')
-        - connecting problem: the solution format is the set of functions that connect the components, in the position where they act as connectors
-    - finding problem
-      - discovery (insight-finding) problem: the solution format is the set of generative/distortion/core functions or the set of filters to find the insight
-      - route-finding problem: the solution format is the route between two points that doesnt contradict any solution constraints and/or optimizes a solution metric
-    - other solution formats would be for adjacent/causal problems, solution formats that invalidate solving the problem, etc

 # insight path examples